beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 [1, NaN, NaN, NaN];
 ```

 What is going on here?
-Well, remember the second argument to the function passed in to `map`?
+Well, remember the second argument to the callback function passed in to `map`?
 Yeah, a number representing the current index of the element in our array.
 And what is the second argument to `parseInt`?
 Also a number!
 However, this argument is the `radix`, or `base` in which to parse the number.
 This is where we run into trouble!
 Here is what's going on:

 1. First pass, will be translated to `parseInt(1, 0)`.
 0 is not a valid base but `parseInt` will ignore this and parse it with base 10 since, you know, this is javascrpit.
 2. Second pass, will be translated to `parseInt(2, 1)`.
 1 is not a valid base, and this time, `parseInt` will not ignore this since, you know, this is javascript.